CronixZero/voting-helper/README.md

 Contains everything needed to deploy the Application

 ## Deployment
-1. Build the Docker Image with the Dockerfile suppliedin .deployment
+1. Build the Docker Image with the Dockerfile supplied in .deployment
 2. Run the Docker Image and open port 8080

 ## Contributing